-- Develop an awareness and understanding of the role of leaders in managing manufacturing, service, public sector and voluntary organisations
+- Develop an awareness and understanding of the role of managers in manufacturing, service, public sector and voluntary organisations.

-- Be able to present findings and communicate effectively through business reports and essays
+- Be able to present findings effectively in online presentations, small-group presentations and business reports.

-- Be able to analyse how the leadership and management of organisations is shaped by their economic, political and social milieu.
+- Be able to analyse how the management of organisations is shaped by their economic, political and social milieu.

 |Graduate Attributes and Skills